Typeform vs Google Forms

 Google Forms, on the other hand, is a spartan but highly functional form creation tool.
 It makes form creation easy, accessible, and free.
 It lacks a lot of the bells and whistles associated with more modern options, but it still does its job well.

-That comparison alone may be enough to help you choose between the two.
-If you’re still on the fence, let’s break things down further to help you choose the best form tool for your needs.
+That comparison alone may be enough to help you choose between Typeform vs Google Forms.
+But if you’re still on the fence, let’s break things down further to help you choose the best form tool for your needs.

 Typeform